Next group starts in October 2023.

 Thank you one more time for the excellent course on scientific writing you gave at the end of 2020.
 It was an eye-opening experience for me, and after following your suggestions my writing has improved significantly.
 I am very happy to let you know that one of my papers that we analyzed at a peer-review session has recently been accepted by a high-level journal, and every one of the four referees emphasized that the text is very well written and structured (thanks to you!).
 Fantastic and very important for my career!

 Q1: For whom is this course?

 This course is ideal for PhD students and other early-career researchers from natural & life sciences, other STEM disciplines as well as the quantitative branch of social sciences.

 Q2: What is the duration of the course?

-The course lasts 8 weeks, starting on May 3 2021, and running until June 30 2021.
-During these 8 weeks, new modules are released bi-weekly, there are weekly Q&A session, and 3 moderated peer-feedback training sessions.
+The course lasts 8 weeks.
+During these 8 weeks, new modules are released bi-weekly, there are 5 weekly Q&A session, and 3 moderated peer-feedback training sessions.
 All live sessions will be recorded and provided to the course participants.

 Q3: What is the weekly workload?
 How much time do I need to invest in the course?

-The average workload is 1-3 hours per week: For each of the four bi-weekly modules, you will need 1-2 hours of time to watch the videos and 1-3 hours to do the homework/exercises.
-Then, you can (but don’t have to) take part in the weekly Q&A session (which typically lasts <1h/week) and in the last weeks there will be 3 peer-feedback training sessions, each lasting 2 hours.
+The average workload is 1-3 hours per week: For each of the four bi-weekly modules, you will need around 2 hours of time to watch the videos and 1-3 hours to do the homework/exercises.
+Then, you can (but don’t have to) take part in the weekly Q&A session (which typically lasts around 1 hour) and in the second half there will be 3 peer-feedback training sessions, each lasting 2 hours.

 However, you can also work through the course contents more slowly, as you will keep the access to all course materials for at least the next 2 years.